seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

       > Remember to follow the Splunk name conventions as a best practice. 🐣

       - Create a serverclass (for example: `sc_s1_apps`).
       - Assign apps with wildcard usage as `poc_*`.
-Also, configure them with restart behavior
+Also, configure them with restart behavior.
-      - Add the local Splunk instance as a deployment client
+      - Add the local Splunk instance as a deployment client.

 10. Verify application deployment and shared state